 Enjoy Music Whenever and Wherever with M1

 Whether you’re at home or out and about, M1 makes it easy for you to vibe to your favourite tunes.
-With a range of home broadband plans and mobile broadband plans, choose your preferred speed for as low as $29.90/mth.
-If bandwidth-intensive applications like streaming are your go-to method of listening to music, consider our 2 x 1Gbps fibre broadband plan!
-With a 1+1Gbps 2-year plan, you’ll receive 2 activated ONT ports so that you can dedicate one network for all your streaming activities.
-Never worry again about your music video or playlist taking a long time to download!
+With a range of home broadband plans and mobile broadband plans, choose your preferred speed from our range of broadband package.
+If bandwidth-intensive applications like streaming are your go-to method of listening to music, consider our latest ultra fast speed fibre broadband packages from 3 to 10 gbps.
+Never worry again about your video or playlist taking a long time to download!

 But that’s not all!
 If you’re heading out, subscribe to the M1 5Go Booster pack for a truly 5G experience.
 If you haven't downloaded prized playlists while connected to Wi-Fi, do so on mobile data at speeds up to 10x faster than 4G networks.
 As Singapore’s leading digital services provider, you’ll also be able to find the top mobile plans online and the latest handsets at prices as low as $0 upfront with the Bespoke Flexi or Bespoke Contract plans.
 So what are you waiting for?
 Get ahead of the music trends in Singapore with Deezer and our Bespoke plans today.